 Basic Tier instances block reads and writes while the instance is resized to the desired capacity.
 After the instance is resized, all data is flushed from the cache.
-Scale an instance during a period of low activity to minimize the performance impact on your application.
+Scale an instance during a period of low instance traffic to minimize the performance impact on your application.

 Scale Standard Tier instances during a period of low activity to minimize the performance impact scaling has on your application.

-Standard Tier instances experience almost no downtime during the scaling process because all Standard Tier instances have masters and replicas.
+Standard Tier instances experience almost no downtime during the scaling process because all Standard Tier instances have a master and a replica.
 During scaling, the replica is resized first, then synced with the master.
-Once the replica has caught up with the master, the master fails over to the replica.
+Once the new replica has caught up with the new master, the new master fails over to the new replica.
 During the failover, connections to the instance are terminated.
 Applications should incorporate retry logic in the code to be able to reconnect to the new master.
 Finally, the old master instance is resized.